TheChanRProject/M297/tasks.md

 		- Normalization and the Guassian Distribution
 		- Confidence Testing

-	5. Introductory Python for Data Science Notebook
+	5. Introductory Python for Data Science Notebook (Radh)
 		- Variables and Data Types
 		- Introductory Data Structures
 		- For Loops and While Loops